MinahGH/Facemask-Detection/README.md

 4. Various experiments were performed to tune our model until we reached the best combination of hyperparameters, given our resources.
 5. Moreover, error analysis was applied to define the model weaknesses and propose next steps for future work.

+We can see from the sample below images how our model aligns with the actual annotation of the images.
 ![plot](test_sample_1.png)
 ![plot](test_sample_2.png)